-Citigroup Global Markets Limited, Goldman Sachs & Co.
-LLC, HSBC Bank plc, and J.P.
+Banco Santander, S.A., HSBC Bank plc and J.P.
 Morgan Securities plc are acting as underwriters of the offering.
-Subject to the terms and conditions stated in the underwriting agreement, related to the notes (the "Euro underwriting agreement") dated as of June 13, 2017, the underwriters have severally but not jointly agreed to purchase, and Chile has agreed to sell to the underwriters, the principal amount of notes set forth opposite the underwriters' names.
+Subject to the terms and conditions stated in the underwriting agreement, related to the notes (the "Underwriting Agreement") dated as of May 19, 2015, the underwriters have severally but not jointly agreed to purchase, and Chile has agreed to sell to the underwriters, the principal amount of notes set forth opposite the underwriters' names.

-Underwriter Principal Amount of Notes
+Underwriter Amount of Notes

-Citigroup Global Markets Limited € 175,000,000

-Goldman Sachs & Co.
-LLC 175,000,000
+Banco Santander, S.A. €146,667,000

-HSBC Bank plc 175,000,000
+HSBC Bank plc 146,667,000

 J.P.
-Morgan Securities plc 175,000,000
+Morgan Securities plc 146,666,000

-Total € 700,000,000
+Total €440,000,000

-The Euro underwriting agreement provides that the obligation of the underwriters to purchase the notes included in this offering is subject to approval of legal matters by counsel and to other conditions.
+The Underwriting Agreement provides that the obligation of the underwriters to purchase the notes included in this offering is subject to approval of legal matters by counsel and to other conditions.

 The underwriters are obligated to purchase all of the notes if they purchase any of the notes.
 The underwriters propose to offer some of the notes directly to the public at the public offering price set forth on the cover page of this prospectus supplement.
 After the initial offering of the notes to the public, the underwriters may change the public offering prices.
-The notes may be offered and sold thorugh certain of the underwriters' affiliates.
-The offering of the bonds by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

-The underwriting discounts and commissions that Chile is to pay to the underwriters in connection with this offering are 0.065% of the principal amount of the notes.
+The underwriting discounts and commissions that Chile is to pay to the underwriters in connection with this offering are 0.075% of the principal amount of the notes.

-In connection with the offering of the notes, J.P.
-Morgan Securities plc, or any person acting for it, may over-allot the notes or effect transactions with a view to supporting the market price of the notes at a level higher than that which might otherwise prevail.
-However, there is no assurance that J.P.
-Morgan Securities plc, or any person acting for it, will undertake any stabilization action.
+In connection with the offering of the notes, HSBC Bank plc, or any person acting for it, may over-allot the notes or effect transactions with a view to supporting the market price of the notes at a level higher than that which might otherwise prevail.
+However, there is no assurance that HSBC Bank plc, or any person acting for it, will undertake any stabilization action.
 Any stabilization action may begin on or after the date on which adequate public disclosure of the final terms of the offer of the notes is made and, if begun, may be ended at any time, but it must end no later than the earlier of 30 days after the issue date of the notes and 60 days after the date of the allotment of the notes.
-Any stabilization action or over-allotment must be conducted by the J.P.
-Morgan Securities plc, or any person acting for it, in accordance with all applicable laws and regulations.
+Any stabilization action or over-allotment must be conducted by the HSBC Bank plc, or any person acting for it, in accordance with all applicable laws and regulations.

-Delivery of the notes is expected on or about June 20, 2017, which will be the fifth business day following the date of pricing of the notes.
+Delivery of the notes is expected on or about May 27, 2015, which will be the fifth business day following the date of pricing of the notes.
 Under Rule 15c6-1 of the Securities Exchange Act of 1934, as amended, trades in the secondary market generally are required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade notes prior to the settlement date will be required, by virtue of the fact that the notes initially will settle in T+5, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
-Purchasers of the notes who wish to trade notes prior to the settlement date should consult their own advisor.
+Accordingly, purchasers who wish to trade notes on the date of pricing will be required, by virtue of the fact that the notes initially will settle in T+5, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
+Purchasers of the notes who wish to trade notes on the pricing date should consult their own advisor.

-Chile estimates that its total expenses for this offering will be approximately US\$150,000, a portion of which will be paid by the underwriters.
+Chile estimates that its total expenses for this offering will be approximately US\$162,500, a portion of which will be paid by the underwriters.